Bayesian Semiparametric Multivariate Density Deconvolution: Introduction

 Many problems of practical importance require estimation of the density $f_{\bX}$ of a vector valued random variable $\bX$.
 Precise measurements on $\bX$ may not, however, be available, observations being contaminated by measurement errors $\bU$.
 Under the assumption of additive measurement errors, the observations are generated from a convolution of the density $f_{\bX}$ of $\bX$ and the density $f_{\bU}$ of the measurement errors $\bU$.
 The problem of estimating the density $f_{\bX}$ from available contaminated measurements then becomes a problem of multivariate density deconvolution.

-This article proposes novel Bayesian semiparametric density deconvolution approaches based on finite mixtures of latent factor analyzers for robust estimation of the density $f_{\bX}$ when the measurement error density $f_{\bU}$ is not known but replicated proxies contaminated with measurement errors $\bU$ are available for at least some individuals.
+This article proposes novel Bayesian semiparametric density deconvolution approaches based on finite mixtures of latent factor analyzers for robust estimation of the density $f_{\bX}$ when the measurement error density $f_{\bU}$ is not known, but replicated proxies contaminated with measurement errors $\bU$ are available for at least some individuals.
 The proposed deconvolution approaches are highly robust, not having to impose restrictive parametric assumptions on $f_{\bX}$ or $f_{\bU}$.
 Additionally, the variability of $\bU$ is allowed to depend on the associated unobserved values of $\bX$ through unknown relationships.

+While the focus of the article will primarily be on additive measurement errors, importantly, the methodology for additive conditionally heteroscedastic measurement errors developed here also automatically encompasses the case of multivariate multiplicative measurement errors.

 To the best of our knowledge, all existing multivariate deconvolution approaches assume that $\bU$ is independent of $\bX$ and that the error density $f_{\bU}$ is completely known.
 Ours is thus the first paper that allows the density of the measurement errors to be unknown and free from parametric laws and additionally also accommodates conditional heteroscedasticity in the measurement errors.